 Introduction

 New era Toddlers are expressing selective language processing disorder where they are able to speak ( one way communication) but not able to talk ( interactive conversation).
 (Jama pediatrics 2013) .
-Early intensive screen exposure was found responsible for complaint of this selective speech delay . ( Abdulaziz rola).
+Early intensive screen exposure was found responsible for complaint of this selective speech delay . ( Abdulaziz rola xxxx year??).
 Language development is a natural process in which child learns by ways, meanings and techniques of using gestures and words via receiving different language inputs and sequentially using these learned techniques in expressing needs and interaction.( Kazi et al).

 A Child learns to communicate initially via crying gradually progressing to cooing , babbling, monosyllable, bisyllable, sentences , phrases , paragraphs and so on.
-The basic tool being Listening and observing the speaker in front and that is how a child tend to learn by repeating words he is being exposed to. ( Piagets theory).
+The basic tool being Listening and observing the speaker in front and that is how a child tend to learn by repeating words he is being exposed to. ( Piagets theory, xxxx year?).
 Toddlers who were exposed to screen before 1 year of age were found to mimic perceived language delay where they were able to speak ( one way communication) all the virtual content they were exposed to including alphabets, numbers, colors, shapes, and variety of rhymes and interestingly in similar accent as of virtual content irrespective of their mother tongue and family background. ( Marius zamfir).
 On the other hand they were found poor in talking(two way communication or expressive language) which includes addressing there parents as papa mumma or expressing their daily needs in words or recognizing family members and surroundings as appropriate to their age.
 Parents initially were satisfied with their childs intellectual property of speaking virtual content fluently with phonation but later realized absence of interactive communication.

 Kids born in this era of technology are born with screens at hand similar to born with silver spoon in old times (Ciaran et al 2015).
 They are tech savvy and learns and understands technology before and better than there needs of interoception ( understanding inner needs of body like hunger and toilet) (N Elias et al 2017) .
 Stimuli received by electronic medium contains fine digital sounds and high resolution visuals which does not align with real world audio visual stimuli and child with early screen missed to differentiate between them in absence of appropriate social and environmental interaction.
 Toddlers can make sounds as loud as they can….They can speak what they want When they want with their abilities but lacks behind in Language development.

-Abdulaziz Rola in 2023 an English language lecturer found drastic change in speaking skills of preschool children’s in Saudi Arab.
+According to Abdulaziz Rola (2023) an English language lecturer found drastic change in speaking skills of preschool children’s in Saudi Arab.
 He conducted survey based cross sectional study with parents of 2-5 years old children with language delay and found impact of excessive screen exposure as one of common reason associated with most of the kids.

-Amreen Raheem , Sikandar khan et al studied about negative effect of excessive screen time on speech , language and other developmental areas of child in 2023.
+Amreen Raheem , Sikandar khan et al (2023) studied about negative effect of excessive screen time on speech , language and other developmental areas of child in 2023.
 They did a literature review and found negative neurocognitive consequences of early and prolonged screen exposure .
 Various investigations conducted revealed reduced microstructural rectitude of brain in areas responsible for speech and language developmental milestones.